GlitchCog/ChatGameFontificator/README.md

 * Where did you get these font and border images?

-I don't own the copyright to the fonts or border art contained in this program, nor do I have permission to use them from the copyright holder.
+I don't own the copyright to the fonts or border art contained in this program, nor do I have permission to use them from the copyright holders.
 I ripped some out of ROM images of the games, took screenshots of name-entry screens, searched all over the Internet for elusive screenshots that happened to display dialog containing some rare character I was still missing, and found some others searching through sprite rip websites.

 * I can't connect.
 What's wrong?